iLVL-Key/FFXI/gearswap/readme.md

 <details>

 <summary>PLD</summary>

+Version 14.2.1
+- Fixed a double activation of Majesty when activated through the AutoMajesty option.

 Version 14.2
 - Adjusted the HUD Recast to now display recast timers above 60 seconds, mimicking the games built-in timers under the buff icons.